Charging Inmates a Fee for Health Care Services

 - Charging health service fees as a management tool does not recoup costs; rather, when looking at the increased administrative work involved or the long-term effect of the program, charging health service fees can cost more to implement than what is recovered.

-The National Commission on Correctional Health Care strongly believes that access to health care services is at the foundation of any acceptable correctional health services program.
+The National Commission on Correctional Health Care strongly believes that access to health care is at the foundation of any acceptable correctional health services program.
 Such access should not be obstructed, because without ready access to necessary health care services—as determined by qualified health staff—the health of the inmate population, as well as that of the staff and the public, may be jeopardized.

-NCCHC recognizes that lack of access to health care remains among the most significant characteristics of prison, jail, and juvenile correctional systems in the United States.
+NCCHC recognizes that lack of access to health care remains among the most significant characteristics of jail, prison, and juvenile correctional systems in the United States.
 Because of their disproportionate poverty and incidence of drug use, inmates have higher morbidity and mortality from treatable serious medical problems.
 Therefore, NCCHC is opposed to the establishment of a fee-for-service or co-payment program that restricts patient access to care.

 However, NCCHC recognizes that in some locales, legislation mandates fee-for-service programming, while in other locales, co-pay policy is largely a nonmedical decision.
 If a fee-for-service program is to be implemented, NCCHC recommends that it be founded on the principle that access to health services will be available to all inmates regardless of their ability to pay.
 To ensure that access to care is not impeded, the following guidelines should be followed: